 Then, connect the output of the Add patch connected to the two orange texture patches, to the bottom input in the Add patch you've just created:

-After connecting these patches, you'll see the color in the effect is super bright.
 To adjust this, change the values in the Multiply patches.
 Change:

 We experimented to work out the best values for the Multiply patches.
 You could make the color strong or weaker by adjusting these numbers.

 At this point, your project should look like this: